No products in the cart.

 If your doctor doesn’t want to provide you with a recommended dose but gives the okay on prescription interference, it’s a good idea to start with a low dose and work your way up.
 At Sunset Lake CBD always recommend starting with a 25mg per day dose, sticking with that amount for at least a week, and gradually increasing the amount you take by 5 milligrams per week.

 Assess how you react to CBD

 Your individual ability to tolerate CBD will play a role in determining how much you’ll want to take.
-If at 25mg of CBD you feel sluggish, unwelcome changes in your appetite, or just downright unpleasant, you’ll want to revise your CBD dosage down.
-If, on the other hand, you feel nothing at all, you may need to take more.
+If at 25mg CBD you feel sluggish, unwelcome changes in your appetite, or just downright unpleasant, you’ll want to reduce your CBD dosage.
+If you feel nothing at all, you may need to take more.

 Assess how CBD affects your symptoms

 If you choose to use CBD to treat a specific condition or host of ailments, notice how you feel an hour after taking the CBD.
 How did it affect your symptoms?

 If the answer is yes, you may already have a built-up tolerance to CBD and may not notice smaller doses.
 That’s okay.
 Gradually increase your dose until you achieve your desired results.

 Full-spectrum CBD vs. Isolate